-Is RPET our best option?
+Is RPET really our best option?

-Is RPET our best option?
+Is RPET really our best option?

 RPET (recycled polyester) is a better option than virgin polyester - but is it our BEST option?
-Come with us on a deep dive as we discuss all things virgin polyester, RPET, and the alternatives.
+Come with us on a deep dive as we discuss all things virgin polyester, RPET, and the alternative.

 Virgin polyester is a very popular material due to its durable qualities and inexpensive price tag.
 Despite these seemingly positive features, this material comes at a huge cost to the environment.
 It is made primarily of petroleum, a nonrenewable resource.
 Not only does production of polyester waste massive amounts of energy, but it also contaminates water with microplastics and toxins in the making process and again when the items are washed.